Skip to main content

 Is Cleo good?

-Yes, Cleo is good for healthcare work.
+Yes, Cleo is good for automation & workflows work.
 Users particularly appreciate aims to consolidate deterioration detection, sepsis prediction, and capacity management into a single acute-care-focused platform, potentially reducing the need to procure and integrate multiple point solutions.
 However, keep in mind independent verification of the product, its customer base, and clinical outcomes is extremely limited — no peer-reviewed studies, named references, or specific outcome data are publicly available.

 How much does Cleo cost?